GANitak/community/community.hachyderm.io/content/en/docs/hachyderm/mental-health.md

     * When you block another server you will not see any activity from any user on that instance.
 Instance admins and other users are not notified when you have blocked their instance.

-How to implement all of these features are on [Mastodon's Dealing with unwanted content doc page](https://docs.joinmastodon.org/user/moderating/).
+How to implement all of these features, are on [Mastodon's Dealing with unwanted content doc page](https://docs.joinmastodon.org/user/moderating/).
 Please refer to the documentation page for the implementation detail for each.

 ### Additional features